 \section{Artificial Intelligence at the Edge}

 Artificial Intelligence (AI) builds intelligent machines capable of carrying out tasks the way humans do.
-It can refer to Apple Siri, to Google AlphaGo, as well as other powerful technologies.
-In simulating human intelligence, AI systems typically demonstrate at least some of the following characteristics associated with human intelligence: planning, learning, reasoning, problem-solving, knowledge representation, perception, motion, manipulation and, to a lesser extent, social intelligence and creativity.
+Apple Siri and Google AlphaGo are just examples of such powerful technologies.
+AI systems typically exhibit at least some of the following characteristics associated with human intelligence: planning, learning, reasoning, problem-solving, knowledge representation, perception, motion, manipulation, and to a lesser extent, social intelligence and creativity.
 After 2010, AI has experienced a big surge due to the advances in deep learning, a method that has achieved human-level accuracy in some areas~\cite{zhou2019edge}.
 Edge computing aims at coordinating a multitude of collaborative edge devices and servers to process the data generated in the proximity of the user.
 Edge computing and AI can synergize to create an enhanced computational environment to allow new services and applications~\cite{zhou2019edge}.

 Edge computing has gradually been combined with AI, each benefiting the other in terms of intelligent edge and the realization of edge intelligence (Fig.~\ref{fig:ei_ie}).
 Edge intelligence is defined as the incorporation of artificial intelligence for user applications and services, such as e-health applications and recommendation systems to be executed at the edge.

-An intelligent edge refers to an edge which uses artificial intelligence techniques to make decisions impacting on resource usage at the edge, such as caching, offloading, scheduling, resource allocations, or load balancing; all of the these technologies are crucial to the deployment of learning tasks at the edge.
-Edge intelligence and intelligent edges are not fully independent; edge intelligence is the goal, while the machine learning services on intelligent edge serves as the key for edge intelligence.
-Intelligent edges can support higher service throughput and greater resource utilization for edge intelligence~\cite{wang2020convergence}.
+An intelligent edge refers to an edge that uses artificial intelligence techniques to make decisions impacting on resource usage at the edge, such as caching, offloading, scheduling, resource allocations, or load balancing; all of these technologies are crucial to the deployment of learning tasks at the edge.
+Edge intelligence and intelligent edges are not fully independent; edge intelligence is the goal.
+Machine learning services on intelligent edge serves as the key for edge intelligence.
+Intelligent edges can support high service throughput and great resource utilization for edge intelligence~\cite{wang2020convergence}.

-Edge intelligence exploits available data and resources across the hierarchy of end devices, edge servers, and cloud datacenters to optimize the overall performance of training and inferencing of a learning model.
-In~\cite{zhou2019edge}, processing edge intelligence is classified into different levels according to the interaction between cloud, edge and user devices (Figure~\ref{fig:edge-cloud-ia-levels}) described as follows: